An exclusive unique property with breath taking ocean view, mountain view, plenty of privacy, wildlife, fruit trees and streams set on 250 acres.

 About 45 minutes south, there's state-of-the-art zip lining!
 One of the best things ever!

-When we're not in Costa Rica, we're in Denver, where I run a small technology company with offices in Singapore & India.
-Prior to having kids, my wife & I spent more than 7 years in exotic locales in Asia, North, Central & South America, Australia, New Zealand & Europe.
+We live in Denver, where I run a technology company with other offices in Singapore & India.
+I also work in potable rainwater and run an exclusive gated spa garden in Costa Rica.
+Prior to having kids, my lovely French Canadian/Chinese wife Annick & I spent more than 7 years in exotic locales in Asia, North, Central & South America, Australia, New Zealand & Europe.
+We continue to travel through life's journey.

-We enjoy sports including swimming, skiing, boarding, hiking & camping.
-Our daughters love ballet, horseback riding & gymnastics too.
+We enjoy sports including swimming, skiing, boarding, surfing, hiking and a zillion other activities.
 We take education seriously and in our house, you'll hear English, French, Spanish, Mandarin and Cantonese spoken on a regular basis.

 Although I grew up hunting in Texas, the only similar activities we do in Costa Rica is fishing or wildlife viewing.
-We love untouched nature and have done our best to preserve our property - Selva Escondida - for our family and visitors.
-The experience of growing fruit trees, harvesting teak, building trails through the jungle has been wonderful and provides balance in our lives.
+We love untouched nature and have done our best to preserve our property Selva Escondida and its rental Villa Chill so that others may enjoy a luxury Tarzan overlooking the Pacific experience.
+Costa Rica provides our family with the experience of growing fruit trees, supporting wildlife, harvesting teak, building trails and lookout towers in a pristine jungle overlooking the Pacific Ocean and has been wonderful and provides balance in our busy lives.